clojure/tools.namespace/README.md

 You can't avoid mutable state: that's one of the principles behind Clojure's mutable reference types.
 But you *can* avoid making it global.
-Instead of storing your state in global Vars, store it /locally/ in an object that represents the running state of your application.
+Instead of storing your state in global Vars, store it *locally* in an object that represents the running state of your application.
 Then provide a constructor function to initialize that
 state: